 Each coin is struck from .925 Sterling Silver to a Proof finish and features its design in full colour!

-And the complete set includes the first Lord Nelson 50p coin!
+And the complete set includes the first ever Lord Nelson 50p coin!

 Tiny edition limit: Just 400 sets available